 Photo: Laura Burke

-Audrey Shipp is an AWP Writer to Writer mentee and a PEN America Emerging Voices Workshop LA honoree whose hybrid memoir WHEN I WAS A BILINGUAL WRITER BIRTHED BY BLACK L.A. will be published by Unsolicited Press in 2027.
+Audrey Shipp has recently completed her hybrid memoir WHEN I WAS A BILINGUAL WRITER BIRTHED BY BLACK L.A. which will be published by Unsolicited Press in 2027.
+She was helped along the way by the AWP Writer to Writer Mentorship Program and PEN America Emerging Voices Workshop LA.

 Born in Los Angeles, she has studied Spanish in Mexico and French in Paris.
 Having progenitors from Chicago, Tennessee, and Mississippi, she aspires to bring to light the nuances of African American culture while connecting her writing to the international African/Black Diaspora.